georgringer/news/Documentation/Main/UsersManual/AboutNewsCategoryRecords/Index.rst

          - “News”: Default news record

-         - “Internal Page”: The news record is linked to a regular page
+         - “Internal Page”: The news record is linked to a regular page.

-         - “External Page”: The news record is linked to an external page
+         - “External Page”: The news record is linked to an external URL.

          Some fields are depending on the selection.